 Marshalling is the procedure of forming an alphabetical line of graduands by department and by degree classification for the procession to the convocation stage.
 Guests are not permitted in the marshalling area.
 The marshalling area is not secure, no items should be left behind once the procession starts.

-As it takes time to marshal all of the graduands, it is very important that you arrive two hours prior to your ceremony to collect your academic regalia and be marshalled in order.
-The procession of graduands will enter the convocation venue 45 minutes prior to the start of the ceremony.
+As it takes time to marshal all of the graduands, it is very important that you arrive 90 minutes prior to your ceremony to collect your academic regalia and be marshalled in order.
+The procession of graduands will enter the convocation venue 30 minutes prior to the start of the ceremony.
 If you arrive after the procession has left, you will not be permitted to participate in the ceremony.

 You will be given a name card which will show your full name as it appears in the convocation program and on your diploma.
 Hang on to your card!
 This card is used at the ceremony to announce you.